decentraland/sdk7-utils/README.md

 # @dcl/sdk7-utils

-This library includes a number of helpful pre-built tools that include components, methods, and systems.
-They offer simple solutions to common scenarios that you're likely to run into.
+This library includes a number of helpful pre-built tools that offer simple solutions to common scenarios that you're likely to run into.

 - [Tweens](#tweens)
   - [Translate an entity](#translate-an-entity)